voltrondata/sqlflite/README.md

 ```

 ## Selecting different backends
-This example allows chosing from two backends: SQLite and DuckDB.
+This sqlite allows chosing from two backends: SQLite and DuckDB.
 It defaults to DuckDB.

 ```bash
 $ ./flight_sql